Disney’s California Adventure – Part I: The Broken Blueprints Behind Imagineering’s Golden State Mistake

 Image: Yesterland, by Werner Weiss

 Forget Disneyland’s turn-of-the-century Emporium filled with wood, brass, and fine Victorian finishing.
-California Adventure’s Sunshine Plaza features the park’s main retail space: “Greetings from California,” a shop filled with metal racks, “punny” road signs, exposed HVAC, overt references to today’s world, and an intentionally-’90s color palette.
+California Adventure’s Sunshine Plaza features the park’s main retail space: “Greetings from California,” a shop filled with metal racks, “punny” road signs, exposed HVAC, concrete floors, overt references to today’s world, and an intentionally-’90s color palette.
 Make no mistake: while this aesthetic was certainly a product of the park’s low budget, designers tried to embrace their limitations, too…

 Tom Morris recalled, “We were doing it to just do the opposite [of Disneyland] because we haven’t tried that yet and we like to do new things. […] We need to break rules ’cause breaking rules is fun and you do discover new things when you break rules… But you have to have rules in place before you could break them.
 [With California Adventure,] we were just trying some wacky stuff that either wasn’t appealing, the guests had no interest in, or sometimes, they were appealing but weren’t operationally feasible.”